Konya: Name

 Konya was known as Dârülmülk to the Rum Seljuks.

 History

 Overview

-The Konya region has been inhabited since the third millennium BC and fell at different times under the rule of the Hittites, the Phrygians, the Classical Greeks, the Persians and the Romans.
+The Konya region has been inhabited since the third millennium BC and fell at different times under the rule of the Hittites, the Phrygians, the Greeks, the Persians and the Romans.
 In the 11th century the Seljuk Turks conquered the area and began ruling over its Rûm (Byzantine Greek) inhabitants, making Konya the capital of their new Sultanate of Rum.
 Under the Seljuks, the city reached the height of its wealth and influence.
 Following their demise, Konya came under the rule of the Karamanids, before being taken over by the Ottoman Empire in the 15th century.
 After the Turkish War of Independence the city became part of the modern Republic of Turkey.

 Ancient history

 Excavations have shown that the region was inhabited during the Late Copper Age, around 3000 BC.
-It came under the influence of the Hittites around 1500 BC but was overrun by the Sea Peoples in around 1200 BC.